 The line differentiating administrative expense and medical expense can be difficult to determine.
-Historically, most health insurers (issuers) have reimbursed providers for clinical services rendered on a "fee for service" basis.
-Such fees clearly qualify as "incurred claims."
-Increasingly, however, alternative payment models are being used, including "pay for performance" bonuses that measure a provider's performance against quality and/or cost ("efficiency") criteria, bundled payment models, sharing "pools" of funds based on relative value units, and capitation models.
-Sometimes, these arrangements involve intermediary entities like independent practice associations ("IPAs") or pharmacy benefit management companies ("PBMs") that may also perform administrative services, such as utilization review and claims payment.
-This alert addresses whether such alternative reimbursement models qualify as "medical expense" for purposes of calculating MLR
+Historically, most health insurers have reimbursed providers for clinical services rendered on a "fee for service" basis.
+Such fees clearly qualify as incurred claims.

+Increasingly, alternative payment models are being used, including "pay for performance" bonuses that measure a provider's performance against quality and/or cost (efficiency) criteria; bundled payment models; sharing "pools" of funds based on relative value units; and capitation models.
+Sometimes these arrangements involve intermediary entities, such as independent practice associations (IPAs) or pharmacy benefit management companies (PBMs) that may also perform administrative services that include utilization review and claims payment.

+This article addresses whether such alternative reimbursement models qualify as medical expense, for purposes of calculating MLR.